 Since these leggings are made of natural materials, we also stress following the manufacturer's washing instructions to prolong the garment's life.
 Artilect is fairly strict: wash inside out on the gentle cycle and dry in the shade.
 If you don't want to commit to babying these while washing, consider a different pair and perhaps a fully synthetic fabric that can take a little more abuse.

-The Artilect Boulder 125 leggings are uncompromising in providing you with a versatile, warm, durable, and breathable pair of long underwear.
-For shoulder season and summer adventures, they're one of the best choices you could make for your next outdoor adventure when the temperature starts to dip down.
-Because they're so light, bring them along as "just in case" insurance or indulge in their comfort when you'd before go without.
+These leggings are uncompromising in providing you with a versatile, warm, durable, and breathable pair of long underwear.
+For shoulder season and summer adventures, they're one of the best choices for your next outdoor adventure when the temperature starts to dip down.
+Because they're so light, bring them along as "just in case" insurance and indulge in their comfort.

 — Justin Simoni